 The number of incorrect items to print can be "All" or only a certain number.
 Deselect "All" and enter the desired number to print.

 - Once a Subject Tab is selected, all tests on that tab will display.
 To not include a test on a Parent Letter, uncheck the box.
+You can choose to sort tests in Test Order or Alphabetical.

 Including all tests in one Parent Letter